KProjectOffical/kprojectoffical.github.io/Klendr/README.md

 - Day 13: All the memories are in our head.
 We remember every minute.
 - Day 14: Ideas spin around.
-- Day 15: Surprise!
+- Day 15: This is a-maze-ing!
-- Day 16: Surprise!
+- Day 16: Percolation island.
-- Day 17: Surprise!
+- Day 17: Streamlined.
-- Day 18: Surprise!
+- Day 18: You can't avoid collisions.

 ### Row 4, day 19 to 24

-Surprise!
+- Day 19: Row four, column one, step one.
+- Day 20: Grand opening.
+- Day 21: Out of the shell.
+- Day 22: get naked.
+- Day 23: Just simple and plain.
+- Day 24: Final surprise!

 ### Why don't you have a nice designed website?